 Chicken Marsala Video

 I hope this Chicken Marsala recipe becomes a new favorite chicken dinner for you.
-If you enjoyed this video, please subscribe to our Youtube Channel and make sure to click the bell icon so you can be the first to know when we post a new video.
+If you enjoyed this video, please subscribe to our Youtube Channel to see all of our new videos.

 What is Chicken Marsala?

-Chicken Marsala is essentially thin chicken cutlets that are pan-seared and served in a creamy and flavorful mushroom wine sauce.
-Marsala wine originated in western Sicily, Italy back in the 1700s.
-While chicken marsala itself might not be found in many restaurants in Italy, it is an Italian-inspired dish and can be found in many Italian restaurants here in the US.
+Chicken Marsala is made of thin chicken cutlets that are pan-seared and served in a creamy and flavorful mushroom wine sauce.
+Marsala wine originated in western Sicily, Italy, back in the 1700s.
+While chicken marsala itself might not be found in many restaurants in Italy, it is an Italian-inspired dish.
+It can be found in many Italian restaurants here in the US.
+Traditionally, it’s made without adding cream, so it’s optional, but I love adding it.

 Close-up of Chicken Marsala topped with mushrooms and parsley in a pan